Discipleship means helping someone grow into a more committed and loving follower of Jesus, but how do you actually do that?

 They may be relying on others to facilitate their connection with God.
 Going forward, they need to develop spiritual disciplines to keep on growing.
 This is where the following acronym (GROWTH) is useful:

 Go to God in prayer daily.
 Read God’s Word daily.
 Obey God moment by moment.
 Witness for Christ by your life and word.
 Trust God with every detail of your life.
-Holy Spirit – Allow Him to control and empower your daily life and witness.
+Holy Spirit – Allow him to control and empower your daily life and witness.

 (For a fuller explanation of these steps, see How to Grow in Christ, lesson three in the Knowing Jesus Personally series.)

 In addition, being in community with other believers is especially important for their spiritual growth.
 If they are comfortable attending church at this point, this will become a major source of growth.
-If not, encourage them to start by connecting one-on-one with other believers.
+If not, encourage them to start by connecting them one-on-one with other believers.
 Then make sure you remember to revisit the topic of church involvement down the road.

 7. Teach them how to share the gospel.

-Jesus didn’t wait long before getting His disciples actively involved in ministry.
+Jesus didn’t wait long before getting his disciples actively involved in ministry.
 He sent them out to share the good news of the Kingdom and make disciples (Luke 9:1-6; Luke 10:1-24).
 This process of spiritual multiplication changed the world forever, leading to billions of changed lives throughout history.

 Help the person discover his or her unique role in fulfilling Jesus’ Great Commission.
 If they develop the habit of sharing their faith early on in their Christian journey, it is more likely to become a natural part of their life.
 Share with them what you’ve learned about sharing Christ.